 Industrial Pendant Lights

 The LED strip is one of the most versatile and flexible lighting options.
-It is flexible enough to meet structural features of the attic space like a curved ceiling synonymous with a farmhouse or barn-style rooftops.
+It is flexible enough to meet the structural features of the attic space, like a curved ceiling synonymous with a farmhouse or barn-style rooftops.
 These strips are easy to use and install.
 You can also cut them into desired sizes that work best for your personal needs.
-Moreover, LED strip lighting is dimmable and is available in different sizes.
+LED strip lighting is dimmable and is available in different sizes.

 Low Ceiling Lights